 The application process is a relatively simple one, and Wilson Hall accepts applications at any time.
 Before a student may be considered for admission, the application file must be completed with the following items:

 For questions regarding the process, please contact Sean Hoskins, Director of Admissions, at firstname.lastname@example.org or 803-469-3615, ext.
 107.

-For classes that are not full, the Director of Admissions decides which applicants will be admitted based on the applicant's file and academic record.
+For classes that are not full, the Director of Admissions decides, with input from other administrators, which applicants will be admitted based on the applicant's file and academic record or academic promise.
 However, for classes that have more applicants than there are vacancies, the Admissions Committee will decide which applicants will be admitted.

-The primary factor the Admissions Committee will consider when granting admission is the academic record of the applicant.
-Once the applicant has met the academic and character standards required for acceptance to Wilson Hall, the following factors may also be considered by the Admission Committee prior to making their recommendation (considerations are listed in no particular order):
+The primary factor the Admissions Committee will consider when granting admission to the four-year-old preschool - 12th grade is the academic record or the academic promise of the applicant.
+Once the applicant has met the academic standards required for acceptance to Wilson Hall, the following factors may also be considered by the Admission Committee prior to making their recommendation: